-Tough and uncompromising, Hull is a curmudgeonly English seaport with a proud seafaring tradition.
-It has long been the principal cargo port of England's east coast, with an economy that grew up around carrying wool out and bringing wine in.
-It was also a major whaling and fishing port until the trawling industry died out, but it remains a busy cargo terminal and departure point for ferries to the Continent.
+Properly known as Kingston-upon-Hull – the ancient harbour on the River Hull was granted a royal charter in 1299 and became King's Town – Hull has long been the principal port of England's east coast, with an economy that grew up around carrying wool out and bringing wine in.
+It was also a major whaling and fishing port until the trawling industry died out.

 Though it's not going to win any prizes for prettiness, the city has a gritty appeal for those who appreciate Britain's industrial past and enjoy getting away from the beaten tourist path.
 Famous as the home of poet Philip Larkin, Hull harbours a clutch of fascinating museums and one of Britain's best aquariums.
 Named as UK City of Culture 2017, the town has set about the regeneration of its waterfront.